Frequently Asked Questions

 *As a matter of policy, to protect student privacy, all email must be through your McMaster email address.

 Check your Advisement Report, which can be accessed on Mosaic through the Student Centre portal.
-You can save it or print it, ahead of a meeting with your Undergraduate Academic Advisor.
+You can save it or print it, ahead of a meeting with your Undergraduate Academic Program Advisor.
 You can also use it to complete a Program Progress Chart for your program, available here: Undergraduate Programs Page.
 Every year, make sure to review the new Undergraduate Calendar published by the Office of the Registrar.
 Undergraduate Curriculum program and course changes may have an impact on the path that you will need to follow to complete your degree.

 If you get this message, it usually means you have not obtained credit for the prerequisite course/s.
 It can also mean that the course is restricted to students in a certain program or level.
 Prerequisites are in place to ensure you have the background knowledge to succeed in a course.
 All courses in the School of Earth, Environment & Society require students to have the prerequisite courses to enroll.
 You can, however, request for the prerequisite to be waived.
 If you are requesting that a prerequisite be waived, you need to convince us that you will be able to succeed without the background knowledge.
 Please justify your request in the space provided on the Prerequisite Waiver Request Form and submit it electronically: Prerequisite Waiver Request Form.
 The prerequisites may be waived at the Department’s discretion.
 Please note that a waiver does not guarantee a seat in a course but only the opportunity to attempt to obtain a seat.